Service(s) working on this project

 By collecting data on almost all the patients with CF cared for in Belgium, the Belgian CF registry gives a good and quite complete picture of the epidemiology of the disease and the evolution of the health status of the patients.
 Every year, the 7 CF reference centres collect demographic, clinical and social data from the patients they care for after having received their consent.
 The centres receive from Sciensano a feedback report comparing the results in their centre with those of the other centres.
 They can share their experiences in order to improve the quality of care in their centre.
 This method to optimize the care to the patients is called peer learning via benchmarking.
 The consolidated national results are published in an annual report.

 The registry also offers a unique and well-validated database for clinical research.
 Physicians from CF centres and researchers can submit questions and study proposals.
-These requests are discussed and approved by the board members of the BCFR.
-The results of those studies contribute to a better understanding of the disease epidemiology and improvement of the care and the health status of the patients with CF. Abstracts are presented at national and international conferences and articles are published in peer-reviewed journals.
+These requests are discussed and approved by the members of the scientific committee of the BCFR.
+The results of those studies contribute to a better understanding of the disease epidemiology and improvement of the care and the health status of the patients with CF. The studies are presented at national and international conferences and articles are published in peer-reviewed journals.

 The BCFR also contributes data to and is active in different projects of the European Cystic Fibrosis Patient Registry (ECFSPR).
 In this way, Belgian data can be compared to those of other European countries.